threewebcode/W3/blockchain/near/README.md

 Formal language theory is essential for the development of compilers and interpreters, which translate high-level programming language into machine readable code.
 Parser and lexical analyzers, which are the core component of compilers, rely on formal language concepts to recognize and process the structure of programs.
 Formal languages can be used to specify the behavior of software systems and hardware design in a precise, mathematical way.
 This allows for formal verification techniques, such as model checking and theorem proving, to be applied to ensure the correctness and reliability of these systems.

+Formal languages, such as regular expressions and context free grammars, can be used to describe and analyze the computation process underlying various algorithms and data structures.
+Formal languages provide the mathematical framework for studying the properties and limitations of different classes of languages and their associated computational models.